Photo by sylv1rob1 / Shutterstock.com

 1. iBotta: This app is a frugal favorite, and it’s no wonder why.
 The app pays you cash back for groceries you need to purchase anyway.

 Here is how it works: First, download the iBotta app.
 Then, look for deals on popular products.
 Once you find a deal you like, qualify for the offer by performing a simple activity, such as watching a video or filling out a survey.

 Then, go to an eligible store — including Walmart, Target and many major grocery chains and drugstores — and purchase the item.
 After you have done so, take a picture of the receipt and you will be credited.

-Once you have earned at least $5, you can ask iBotta to put cash in your PayPal or Venmo account.
+Once you have earned at least $20, you can ask iBotta to put cash in your PayPal or Venmo account.
 You can also cash out via a gift card.
 This app takes couponing to the next level!

 2. Checkout 51: Similar to iBotta, this app/website presents grocery cash-back offers — updated every Thursday — that you can redeem for cash back after purchasing the item and uploading your receipt.

 However, unlike iBotta, you can shop at any store to redeem the offer.
 And you do not have to fill out surveys, watch videos or perform any other action.

 Two things to keep in mind, though: The offers usually are available in limited quantities.
 So make sure to both purchase the item and upload the receipt promptly.
 Also, you must earn at least $20 in offers before you can redeem for cash.